kitecorp/kite-provider-gradle-plugin/README.md

 ## Features

 - Automatically configures Java, Application, and Shadow plugins
-- Generates `provider.json` manifest for provider discovery
+- Generates `provider.json` manifest for provider discovery (both in distribution and as JAR resource)
 - Creates distribution packages with launcher scripts
 - Injects Kite Provider SDK dependency
+- Auto-detects mainClass by scanning for `extends ProviderServer` or `extends KiteProvider`
 - Configures shadow JAR with proper manifest

 ## Installation